-Provide your Bolivian military macaw with a diet consisting of sprouted or soaked sunflower seeds, walnuts, Brazil nuts, pecans, and pine nuts.
-You can also supplement their diet with vegetables and fruits like banana, corn on the cob, apples, and oranges can also be provided.
-Cheese cubes and wholemeal bread.
+Provide your military macaw with a diet consisting of sunflower seeds, walnuts, Brazil nuts, pecans, and pine nuts.
+You can also supplement their diet with vegetables and fruits like banana, corn on the cob, apples, oranges, cheese, and wholemeal bread.
 However, avoid feeding them avocados and chocolate as these can be toxic to them.